All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 • Stay hydrated with small, frequent sips of water

-• Do not lie down immediately after eating
+• Don't lie down immediately after eating

-managing GLP-1 nausea
+Managing GLP-1 nausea

 Digestive Changes: Diarrhea and Constipation

 It may seem contradictory, but tirzepatide can cause both diarrhea and constipation.
-Some patients experience one or the other; some experience both at different points in their treatment.
+Some patients experience one or the other. some experience both at different points in their treatment.

 Diarrhea is more common during the first one to two weeks at a new dose.
 It usually resolves on its own.
 Stay hydrated and consider electrolyte supplementation if episodes are frequent.
 Avoid sugar alcohols (sorbitol, xylitol) which can worsen loose stools.